Indifference pricing of pure endowments via BSDEs under partial information: Introduction

 The insurance contract can be treated as a contingent claim in the hybrid market model given by the financial securities and the insurance portfolio, and the goal is to study the pricing problem for the insurance company.
 In our setting mortality intensity of the population and of the policyholder do not coincide in general.
-This translates into the presence of a basis risk that, even in the context of complete information, does not permit perfect replication of the contract via self-financing strategies.
-In other words, the insurance company cannot perfectly hedge its exposure by investing in a hedging instrument (the longevity bond), which is based on the mortality of the whole population, rather then that of the insured, leaving a residual amount of risk.
-See e.g. \citet{biagini2016risk} for a deeper discussion on this issue.
+This translates into the presence of a basis risk that, even in the context of complete information, does not permit perfect replication of the contract via self-financing strategies and the financial-insurance market is incomplete.
+In other words, the insurance company cannot perfectly hedge its exposure by investing in a hedging instrument (the longevity bond), which is based on the mortality of the whole population, rather then that of the insured, leaving a residual amount of risk, see e.g. \citet{biagini2016risk} for a deeper discussion on this issue.
 Therefore, in alternative to arbitrage pricing we use expected utility maximization under exponential preferences as evaluation approach, which leads to the so-called {\em indifference price} (see e.g. \citet{henderson2009} for a survey).
-This is a well-known technique for pricing derivatives in incomplete markets and has been successfully applied to valuate insurance derivatives under full information in e.g. \citet{becherer2003rational, ludkovski2008indifference, delong2009indifference, eichler2017utility, liang2017indifference}.
-However, to the best of our knowledge, applications of this methodology to insurance derivatives under partial information is an open problem.\\ In this paper we apply the indifference pricing methodology to price a pure endowment contract under partial information in an extended financial market where investment in a longevity bond is also possible.
-We formulate the problem for the insurance company that issues the contract in terms of two stochastic control problems, and we solve them by using a the backward stochastic differential equation (in short BSDE) approach.
-The partial information setting requires to first to apply filtering theory (see Appendix \ref{appendix:filtering}) to transform the optimization problem into an equivalent problem in complete information involving only observable processes.
-Our main result is a characterization of the indifference price in terms of unique solution of BSDEs (with either quadratic-exponential or quadratic driver).
-To the best of our knowledge, this is the first time that the problem of evaluating an insurance claim via indifference pricing when there are restrictions on the available information in a general setting with mutual dependence between the financial and the insurance framework, is investigated.\\ The outline of the paper is as follows.
-Section \ref{sec:model} introduces the mathematical framework and describes the combined model allowing for a mutual dependence between the financial and the insurance markets and a limited information on the mortality intensity of the policyholders.
-The pricing problem formulation under partial information via utility indifference pricing can be found in Section \ref{sec:pricing_problem}.
-In Section \ref{sec:bsdeGEN} we study the resulting stochastic control problems following a BSDE approach and characterize the log-value process corresponding to the problem with (without, respectively) the pure endowment contract in terms of the solution to a quadratic-exponential (quadratic, respectively) BSDE.
-Finally, a characterization of the indifference price of the pure endowment policy is given in Section \ref{sec:indiff-price}.
-We address the filtering problem in Appendix \ref{appendix:filtering}.
-How to compute the longevity bond price process is shown in Appendix \ref{app:longevity}.
-Technical results and proofs can be found in Appendix \ref{appendix:tech_res}.
+This is a well-known technique for pricing derivatives in incomplete markets and has been successfully applied to valuate insurance derivatives under full information in e.g. \citet{becherer2003rational, ludkovski2008indifference, delong2009indifference, delong2013backward, eichler2017utility, liang2017indifference}.
+However, to the best of our knowledge, applications of this methodology to insurance derivatives under partial information is an open problem.
+We formulate the pricing problem from the perspective of the insurance company that issues the pure endowment and study the resulting control problem via a backward stochastic differential equation (in short BSDE) approach.
+Our main result is a characterization of the indifference price process in terms of unique solutions of BSDEs arising from two different optimization problems that involve the insurance claim and a pure investment.
+The former is a stochastic control problem under partial information and presents a jump due to mortality of the policyholder.
+Our setting is non standard since mortality intensity is stochastic and unobservable.
+By applying filtering techniques, we transform the optimization problem into an equivalent problem in complete information involving only observable processes.
+Then, using the structure of the jump component, we can transform the equation into a continuous BSDE with quadratic-exponential driver.
+Although existence and uniqueness of the solution to such type of BSDEs have been studied very recently in the literature and they only cover a setting under full information.
+Therefore, these results do not apply straightforwardly to our framework and need to be suitably adjusted.
+To the best of our knowledge, this is the first time that the problem of evaluating an insurance claim via indifference pricing when there are restrictions on the available information in a general setting with mutual dependence between the financial and the insurance framework, is investigated.